chattchain/xmtp-quickstart-request-inbox/README.md

 ## Conclusion

 Consent has really evolved through the years.
 It started with email, then email marketing, and was the wild west until laws like GPDR stepped in.
-This is new chapter in the history of consent in this new era of privacy, portability, and ownership.
+This is new chapter in the history of consent in a new era for privacy, portability, and ownership.